 It turns out that there were 3 dogs chosen; Dillon (who appears to be a boxer mix), Marceau (a standard poodle), and Rudy (a Jack Russell terrier mix).
 Each dog possessed all of the qualities I had inquired about.
 And they had an even more important quality: each dog belonged to one of the members of the research group!
 Dillon is owned by Christensen, Marceau by Colarelli, and Rudy by Honts.

 But wait a minute.
 Is this a good idea?

 I think it is.
 First of all, it saved the researchers a lot of time in testing unknown dogs.
-A dog who isn’t housebroken or barks at strange noises, wouldn’t be a good candidate.
-But all of these dogs came “pre-screened.”
+A dog who isn’t totally housebroken or who barks at strange noises, wouldn’t be a good candidate.
+These dogs came “pre-screened.”

 Christensen: “Our criteria were fostered by our desire to meet the requirements of our ethical review board.
 We needed dogs that were sociable, well-behaved, and hypoallergenic.
 Three dogs matched these criteria.
 We went through 3 rounds of pilot studies using the dogs before making our final decision.
 We had exit interviews to make sure [the dogs] were not (a) overly distracting and (b) did not frighten the participants.”

 But how, exactly, did the dogs behave?
 Which of their social interactions —play solicitation, asking to be petted, etc.—had the most impact on a group’s overall willingness to cooperate?